New results on the Wiener index of trees with a given diameter: Concluding remarks

 \begin{question} Let $n\leq d-2+4 \left\lfloor \sqrt{ \frac{d-1}{2}} \right\rfloor$.
 Does the double broom with diameter $d$ and order $n$ maximize Wiener index in the class of all graphs with diameter $d$ and order $n$? \end{question}

+By \cite{cambie3} the above question has a positive answer.
 The conjecture given in \cite{DelWal}, which asserts that the cycle of diameter $d$ and order $2d+1$ maximizes the Wiener index (in the class of graphs with diameter $d$ and order $2d+1$), suggests that when $n$ is sufficiently large relative to $d$, the graph that maximizes the Wiener index is not a tree.
 However, when $n$ is sufficiently small relative to $d$, the results obtained in \cite{skreko} imply that a tree (a double broom) will maximize the Wiener index.
 This brings us to the following problem.

-\begin{problem} Determine the function $f=f(d)$, such that the maximum Wiener index in any class of graphs of order $n$ and diameter $d$ is attained by a tree if and only if $n\leq f(d)$. \end{problem}
+\begin{problem} Determine the function $f=f(d)$, such that the maximum Wiener index in the class of graphs of order at most $n$ and diameter $d$ is attained by a tree if and only if $n\leq f(d)$. \end{problem}